LiorPytowski/SIMinspector/README.md

 No macro is perfect.
 And no macro is suited for all images.
 You may need to change commands in the macros.
 Hopefully this is not necessary, but it may happen.

 ## Acknowledgement
-These macros relies heavily on the CLIJ library.
+These macros rely heavily on the CLIJ library.
 Therefore this work would have been not possible in it's current form without the work of Robert Haase and colleagues:
 1. Haase, R. et al. CLIJ: GPU-accelerated image processing for everyone.
 Nat Methods 17, 5–6 (2020).
 2. Vorkel, D. & Haase, R. GPU-accelerating ImageJ Macro image processing workflows using CLIJ. arXiv:2008.11799 [cs, q-bio] (2020).
 3. Haase, R. et al. Interactive design of GPU-accelerated Image Data Flow Graphs and cross-platform deployment using multi-lingual code generation.
 2020.11.19.386565 https://www.biorxiv.org/content/10.1101/2020.11.19.386565v1 (2020) doi:10.1101/2020.11.19.386565.